 Skip to content

-A queue is a linked list with O(1) operations for adding things to one end (the "back") and removing them from the other (the "front").
+A queue is a linked list with constant-time operations for adding things to one end (the "back") and removing them from the other (the "front").
 Here are the C type definitions:

 exercises/queue/c_types.h